 - Try to find out the reason why your teen is cutting.
 Teens do not harm themselves for empty reasons.
 Instead, they cut because the self-harm helps them relieve tension or temporarily feel better emotionally.
 Some experts describe self-harming behavior as similar to opening the lid of a boiling pot – self harm releases a great deal of tension.
 However, teens and parents should know that self harm provides only a temporary relief.
 And because of the psychological high that some teens experience with self-harm, not only is it a temporary relief, it can also be addictive.
 The point is that when parents uncover the real reason for their teen’s self harming behavior, then they can work with their teen to find healthy new tools to replace self-harm.

 - Explore new coping tools for relieving emotional stress.
 The coping tools you suggest to your teen to substitute for cutting should relate to the reason why your teen harms themselves in the first place.
 For instance, if your teen is cutting because they feel numb and want to feel more alive, perhaps you and your teen can brainstorm on ways that your teen can feel more excitement in life, such as taking a martial arts class or planning a trip abroad.
 And if your teen is feeling numb, perhaps an assessment for depression is warranted.
 On the other hand, if your teen is cutting because of pent up emotional tension, then perhaps your teen can practice relaxation techniques to help manage intense emotional experiences.
 Also, parents should be aware of sites that promote self-harm and do their best to keep their teen away from these unhealthy sites.
-Lastly, you and your teen might take the self-injury test together to see where your teen might need support.

 - Seek professional support.
 Lastly, if cutting or other forms of self harm does not come to an end within a reasonable amount of time after you’ve spoken with your teen, then it may be time to get professional help.
 You might consider seeking out a mental health professional or a self-injury treatment center.
 With proper treatment, such as medication and therapy, self-harm can be replaced with healthier coping mechanisms that are safe.